 Pistachios are harvested using a machine to remove the drupe, after the process of hulling and drying, the seeds are graded based on the type -open mouth shell and closed mouth shell.
 The seeds are then roasted and processed to make pistachio kernel.
 The kernels are consumed fresh or roasted or salted and used extensively in baking, confectionaries, ice creams, butter and many more.

 Pistachios come with a rich array of essential nutrients including protein, fibre, vitamins E, K, B6, thiamin, folate, B5 and minerals calcium, copper, phosphorus, manganese, phytosterols and carotenoids.
 It is also a good source of essential fatty acids such as saturated fatty acids -palmitic and stearic acid, monounsaturated fatty acids- oleic acids and polyunsaturated fatty acids -linoleic acid.
-Studies prove that consumption of pistachios lowers risk of heart disease, maintain lipid profile and aids in controlling blood pressure.
+Studies prove that consumption of pistachios lowers risk of heart disease, maintains lipid profile and aids in controlling blood pressure.

 Pistachio